sbatson5/imposter-syndrome-blog/content/posts/2019-08-03---Going-from-ember-to-vue.md

 import Vue from 'vue';
 import Router from 'vue-router';
 import { auth } from 'utils';
-import store from 'store';

-import {
-  NotFound,
-  Dashboard,
-  Login,
-} from 'routes';
+import { NotFound, Dashboard, Login } from 'routes';

 Vue.use(Router);